crosscode-nl/simple_instruments/README.md

 The exporter also determines the type of metadata that is provided in each instrument.

-The exporter must adhere to a view rules:
+To implement a minimal exporter you have to do the following things:

 1. The exporter determines the type of the metadata that is used like so: